fzero/lhl-lectures-legacy/w8d4-rails-mail-bgjobs/lecture_notes.md

 <% end %>
 ```

-Rails detects when the contents of the block are updated and invalidates the cache accordingly.
+Rails detects when `@users` is updated and invalidates the cache accordingly.
 Whenever the cache is fresh, the app won't hit the database to get the list of users.
 It's also possible to nest caching blocks - this is called **russian doll caching**:

 ```erb
 <% cache(cache_key_for_products) do %>